brownplt/judgmental-resugaring/README.md

 ## Evaluation: Type Systems (section 6.1 from the paper)

-There are test cases for SweetT on the following type system features from TAPL (Types and Programming Languages, Benjamin Pierce).
-These can be found in the `examples` directory.
+The paper lists a number of type system features that we tested SweetT against.
+(TAPL stands for "Types and Programming Languages, by Benjamin Pierce.)

     booleans    - TAPL pg.93
     numbers     - TAPL pg.93